Understanding the Principles of Sustainable Urban Gardening

 5. Promotion of Local Food Systems: Sustainable urban gardening supports the development of local food systems by reducing reliance on imported food.
 It encourages small-scale farming and promotes the consumption of locally grown produce, strengthening local economies and reducing the carbon emissions associated with long-distance transportation.

-See also Creating a Sustainable Irrigation System for an Urban Garden
+See also Tips for Maintaining an Urban Garden While on Vacation

 Choosing Suitable Plants